OjureFred/WebView-Gallery/readme.md

-# Django Portfolio Web Site
+# Web View Gallery Web Site

-This is a Python Django Project that list all projects I have done and pushed to Github and Heroku Cloud
+This is a Python Django Project that serves as a gallery for my pictures

 ## Getting Started